schris88/MMM-Hoymiles-Wifi/README.md

 - Project is based on https://github.com/ulrichwisser/MMM-HTMLSnippet
 - The Inverter Data is fetched with https://github.com/suaveolent/hoymiles-wifi
 - Whenever the widget refreshes, the flask server will call the python script which will render a html with the current data from holymiles-wifi
+- THERE IS A SECOND BRANCH "mongodb-history" which tracks data and uses them to handle response when inverter is offline

 ## Project Status
 This module is still under development.<br>